mongodb/specifications/source/client-side-encryption/client-side-encryption.rst

-Drivers MUST document that `createEncryptedCollection` does not affect any auto encryption settings on existing MongoClient's already configured with auto encryption.
+Drivers MUST document that `createEncryptedCollection` does not affect any auto encryption settings on existing MongoClients that are already configured with auto encryption.
 Users must configure auto encryption after creating the encrypted collection with the `createEncryptedCollection` helper.